monkeylizard/cellular_automata/README.md

 # Simple Example

-To render a cellular automaton, instantiate a `CellularAutomata` instance, and call `start` on it.
+To render a cellular automaton, instantiate a `CellularAutomata` instance, and call `render` on it.
 The constructor of `CellularAutomata` accepts an options object that we will supply with two values: `container`, which is a jQuery-selected `div`, and `rules`, which is an object containing the rules we want to visualize.
-The `start` method is then called with the key of the rule we want to show first.
+The `render` method is then called with the key of the rule we want to show first.

 ```javascript
 rules = {